Devisjs/devis/README.md

 ## Introduction
-In the world of development, there are several architecture used for building applications.
+In the world of development, there are several architectures used for building applications.
 The 3 most popular are monolithic architecture, service oriented architecture and microservice architecture.

 ### what is monolithic architecture?
 According to <a href="https://en.wikipedia.org/wiki/Monolithic_application"> wikipedia</a>, monolithic application describes a single-tiered software application in which the user interface and data access code are combined into a single program from a single platform.

 Tightly coupled software presents the biggest difficulty when teams are looking to extend or change systems.
 As systems get larger, coupling limits the scope of change and self perpetuates.
 The easiest way to extend tightly coupled code is often to weave in even more interdependence.

 One can think of coupling as the measure of effort to separate a logical module from its reliance on another.
 Languages and frameworks provide a means of abstraction that help to manage the cost of this effort.
-Object-oriented languages generally provide some methodology to organise and segregate functionality – viz. classes, interfaces, modules, etc. The protection they offer developers against logical coupling is weak, and the barrier to entry for introducing coupled code is very low.
+Object-oriented languages generally provide some methodologies to organise and segregate functionality – viz. classes, interfaces, modules, etc. The protection they offer developers against logical coupling is weak, and the barrier to entry for introducing coupled code is very low.

 Traditional monolithic design tends to amplify and enable coupling.
 While it’s possible -  with good software design, testing, and great rigour - to avoid increasing coupling over time, it is rarely seen in practice.
 <a href ="https://www.thoughtworks.com/insights/blog/monoliths-are-bad-design-and-you-know-it"> read more </a>